vipulkumar55/Operating_System_Assignment/README.md

 Q 3.20 Operating System PID Manager
 This Program is used to manage process identifiers.

-Follow these instructions to copy the content: gcc q3_20.c<br />
+Follow these instructions to copy the content:<br />
-./a.out
+gcc q3_20.c<br />
+./a.out<br />
-Next follow the instructions as given:
+Next follow the instructions as given:<br />

 Algorithm of the given code:
 1) Creates and initialized a data structure for representing pids